 Now past the pub – now a low, attractive pink and pantiled building, but serving in former centuries as the city gaol.
 The courtyard was once used as storage for a gallows and the various implements of torture designed to make the inmate’s stay as unpleasant, and sometimes short, as possible.
 All it held now were those hard to get into benches, impaled by umbrellas advertising lager.
 I turned left, then left again, the tower of the church now directly ahead, and the fluting call still emanating from somewhere close to it.
 The stonework of the tower glowed amber in the streetlight.
 It’s Doulting stone, from a quarry on the Mendip hills.
 It’s formed of sand and crushed sea-shells, laid down in the Jurassic period a hundred and fifty million and more years ago, when the hills were islands, rising from warm shallow seas, and fringed with tropical beaches.

-The colour of the stone seems to change with the weather – on clear sunsets it shows almost purple, and when raining it appears lifeless and dark, but in the height of a summer morning it seems to radiate a genial golden light of its own, as if releasing rays absorbed from those long gone summers.
+The colour of the stone seems to change with the weather – on clear sunsets it shows almost rose, when raining it appears lifeless and dark, and in the height of a summer morning it seems to radiate a genial golden light of its own, as if releasing rays absorbed from those long gone summers.

 Tonight though, the darkness of the graveyard beyond drank the street light to nothing, and the full moon made little impact, this close to the centre of town.
 I peered in, as if that was going to make a difference, before steeling myself to enter through the gate.
 I moved quietly past the base of the church tower and continued into the graveyard.
 I could see very little, but knew that as long as I had the tarmac path under my feet, there was almost no risk of coming a cropper.
 The source of the sound was difficult to locate exactly, but seemed to be coming from a line of dark, squat lime trees, their thick arm-like branches raised in surrender to decades of pollarding.